gavinyork/zephyr3d/doc/markdown/scene.octreenode.getorcreatechild.md

 ## OctreeNode.getOrCreateChild() method

-Gets or creates a child node by a given placement
+Get or create a child node by placement from the next (finer) chunk.

 **Signature:**